 c) No. 196 of the ITU Convention, which stipulates that telecommunication standardization study groups shall pay due attention to the study of Questions and to the formulation of recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries at both the regional and international levels;

-d) Resolution 23 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;
+d) Resolution 23 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;

-e) Resolution 69 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;
+e) Resolution 69 (Rev. Dubai) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;

 f) Recommendation ITU-T D.50, on general tariff principles – principles applicable to international Internet connection;

-g) Resolution 64 (Johannesburg, 2008) of WTSA, on IP address allocation and encouraging the deployment of IPv6,
+g) Resolution 64 (Rev. Dubai, 2012) of WTSA, on IP address allocation and facilitating the transition to and deployment of IPv6;

+h) the decision to convene the fifth World Telecommunication Policy Forum and its resulted opinions in regard to international Internet-related public policy matters

 aware